 Seal of Lilith

-The seal of Lilith is worn as a talisman to protect against dark spirits and the forces of evil and to channel the power of this famine deity.
+Lilith’s seal is worn as a talisman for protection against dark spirits and evil forces and to channel the power of this female deity.

 Lilith (Hebrew: לילית; lilit or lilith) is a figure from Jewish mythology, first developed in the Babylonian Talmud, who is generally thought to be related to a class of Līlīṯu female demons in Mesopotamian texts.
 However, Lowell K. Handy (1997) notes, “Very little information has been found regarding the Akkadian and Babylonian views of these demons.
 Two sources of information previously used to define Lilith are both suspect.”

 The two problematic sources are the Gilgamesh appendix and Arslan Tash’s amulets.
 The term Lilith appears in Isaiah 34:14, singular or plural based on variations in early manuscripts, albeit in a list of animals.
 In the Dead Sea Scrolls Songs of the Sage, the term appears first in a list of monsters.
 In Hebrew magical inscriptions, on bowls and amulets from the 6th century onwards, Lilith is identified as a female demon and the first visual depictions appear.

 In some versions of Jewish biblical mythology, Lilith is Adam’s first wife.
 She was made of clay at the same time Adam and was his equal (not made from his rib and his subordinate like Eve).
 He was independent disobedient.
 Medieval legends said that all witches stemmed from Lilith.

 Lilith is now recognized as a goddess by many modern witches of her cult.